droonga/droonga.org/reference/commands/search/index.md

 ### Basic usage {#usage-basic}

-This is the most simple example to output all records of the Person table:
+This is a simple example to output all records of the Person table:

     search
     {